jiehlarae/nft-preview-card-component-main/README.md

 ### Continued development

-I had a trouble with the image having a new image on top of it with a background color when I hover.
-I fixed it, but I don't feel confident with my solution.
-I'm still not quite knowledgeable with seudo, so I am planning to tackle it with future projects.
+I encountered an issue where a new image was overlaying the existing one along with a background color upon hovering.
+While I managed to resolve it, I'm not entirely confident in my solution.
+Since I'm still not very familiar with pseudo-elements, I intend to address similar challenges in future projects to enhance my skills.

 ### Useful resources